corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/vault-state-event-service.md

 project: corda-5
 section_menu: corda-5-dev-preview
 description: >
-  Listen for vault state changes with the VaultStateEventService.
+  Listen for vault state changes with the `VaultStateEventService`.
 ---

 Accessed only via `CordaService`s, the `VaultStateEventService` reliably allows you to listen to vault state changes triggered by the transactions persisted to the vault.
-It ensures that every emitted event is guaranteed to be processed *at least once* by all subscribers/listeners.
+It guarantees that every emitted event is processed *at least once* by all subscribers/listeners.
 Every state change that is persisted to the vault produces a **vault state event** that can be listened for and processed.

 The `VaultStateEventService` allows any application using the service to crash or stop processing temporarily without preventing it from recovering after a restart.
 In the event of a restart, the processing of events resumes from the last committed position.
 This may lead to some events being processed more than once, but this can be mitigated by deduplication or handling duplicate events within your CorDapp's processing.
-You can check the Durable Cursor documentation for more information about this.
+You can check the Durable Cursor documentation for more information.

-You may wish to make one of following things happen whenever a particular vault state event occurs:
+You may wish to make one of the following happen whenever a particular vault state event occurs:

 * Start a flow.
 * Send a request to an external system.